ucb-rit/savio-training-containers-2021/containers.md

 This training session will cover the following topics:

  - Introduction to containers
     - Comparison with VMs
     - Docker and Singularity
     - Advantages of containers
  - Basic usage of containers
     - Demo of running a Singularity container
     - More details on running a container
     - Use with Slurm
     - Sources of images

-(need to add outline items for Wei, Oliver, Nicolas sections)
+(Chris will finalize with items for Wei, Oliver, Nicolas sections)

 # What is a container?